 - Softaculous will have an option to install the application.
 Click on the blue button labeled Install Now in the Installation tab.

 - Follow the instructions to install the applications.
 You will need to have your email settings to complete this portion of the installation.
 Note: You can select a specific directory to install the application, but be aware that it will affect the URL that you use to access the application.
-For example, if you use webmail for the installation directory, then the URL use would be: http://example-domain.com/webmail.
+For example, if you use webmail for the installation directory, then the URL used would be http://example-domain.com/webmail.

 - Softaculous will complete the installation and then provide you with the URL to access the application.